huggingface/diffusers/examples/research_projects/lora/README.md

 # Stable Diffusion text-to-image fine-tuning
+This extended LoRA training script was authored by [haofanwang](https://github.com/haofanwang).
 This is an experimental LoRA extension of [this example](https://github.com/huggingface/diffusers/blob/main/examples/text_to_image/train_text_to_image_lora.py).
 We further support add LoRA layers for text encoder.

 ## Training with LoRA